 As a rule, when CIHR is the organizer of the event, accommodation arrangements will be made on behalf of the traveller.
 In these cases, CIHR will pay the basic room charges plus taxes directly to the hotel and other expenses will be charged directly to the traveller.
 The reimbursement of those expenses will be done through the travel expense claim process.
 In any other cases, the traveller will pay the hotel directly for all charges and get reimbursed through the travel expense claim process.

 Private non-commercial accommodation is encouraged.
-A traveller who makes arrangements for private non-commercial sleeping accommodation will be reimbursed $50.00 per night, plus the incidental allowance of $17.30.
+A traveller who makes arrangements for private non-commercial sleeping accommodation will be reimbursed $50.00 per night.

 3. Meals and incidental allowances

 One day trip (i.e. same day return):

 Meals, only, are allowed as follows:

 - Breakfast: $19.10

 - (Meal allowance total: $85.35)

 Trips of two or more days (i.e. overnight, with accommodation - CIHR employees only):

 In addition to the applicable meals shown above, an allowance of $17.30 per day may be claimed by employees to cover incidental expenses, such as tips, dry cleaning, long distance calls for a total allowance per day of $102.65.
 See definition of incidentals in Definitions in the CIHR Travel Policy.